FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 And hopefully this article.

 ---
-Based largely in on the Btrfs-Wikis' SysadminGuide I will now talk about important parts of the filesystem.
+The following part is based largely in on the Btrfs-Wikis' SysadminGuide.
 ## Data usage/allocation
 (Adapted from the [Btrfs-Wiki](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Data_usage_and_allocation))\
 The lowest level of the file system deals with a pool of raw storage made up of block devices containing the volume and its subvolumes.\